Checkpoint Docs

 Goal: See which AI agents are visiting your site.

-Recommended: Marketing Pixel or Gateway (detect mode)
+Recommended: Marketing Pixel or Gateway (observe mode)

 The Pixel deploys through GTM with no code changes.
 If you want coverage for non-JS agents too, point your DNS at the Gateway instead.
 Both feed into the same dashboard.